Matta-Labs/camera-mounts/creality/cr-20/nozzle-cameras/mattascope-endscope-mount/README.md

 <!-- INSTALLATION -->
 ## Installation ⚡️

 Mount installation is simple - requiring no other components or tools!
-We recommend printing in ASA, to give better thermal resistance, but PLA also works.
+We recommend printing in ASA, for thermal resistance - PLA will quickly warp due to the heat of the camera.

 <p>
   <b>Slicing/Printing</b>